aimxhaisse/soir/README.md

 # N E O N

+Neon is a standalone binary for live-coding.
+Think of it as a DAW where orchestration is handled from code.

-## Architecture
+## Guiding Principles

-Neon is composed of two parts:
+- Single binary for everything

-- client
+- Simple Python syntax
+- Keep your own editor
-- server
+- Start simple

-## Patterns
+## Design Patterns

 Consistency is key as it will become complex with time, some arbitrary patterns we are using: